Transformations of High-Level Synthesis Codes for High-Performance Computing: Introduction

 \subsection{Key Transformations for High-Level Synthesis}

-We propose a set of optimizing transformations that are essential to designing scalable and efficient hardware kernels in HLS\@, with an overview given in \tableref{hls_transformations}.
-We divide the transformations into three major classes: \textbf{pipelining} transformations, that enable or improve the potential for pipelining computations; \textbf{scaling} transformations that increase or expose additional parallelism; and \textbf{memory} enhancing transformations, which improve memory performance.
-Each transformation is classified according to a number of characteristic effects on the HLS source code, and on the resulting hardware architecture.
-To serve as a cheat sheet, the table furthermore lists common \emph{objectives} targeted by HLS programmers, and maps them to relevant HLS transformations.
-The most relevant effects and objectives are discussed in detail in relevant transformation section.
+This work identifies a set of optimizing transformations that are essential to designing scalable and efficient hardware kernels in HLS\@.
+An overview given in \tableref{hls_transformations}.
+We divide the transformations into three major classes: \textbf{pipelining} transformations, that enable or improve the potential for pipelining computations; \textbf{scaling} transformations that increase or expose additional parallelism; and \textbf{memory} enhancing transformations, which increase memory utilization and efficiency.
+Each transformation is further classified according to a number of characteristic effects on the HLS source code, and on the resulting hardware architecture (central columns).
+To serve as a cheat sheet, the table furthermore lists common \emph{objectives} targeted by HLS programmers, and maps them to relevant HLS transformations (rightmost columns).
+Characteristics and objectives are discussed in detail in relevant transformation sections.

-Throughout this work, we will show how each transformation is applied manually by a performance engineer by directly modifying the source code, giving examples before and after a transformation is applied.
+Throughout this work, we will show how each transformation is applied manually by a performance engineer by directly modifying the source code, giving examples before and after it is applied.
 However, many transformations are also amenable to automation in an optimizing compiler.